Dutch Baby Pancakes are a simple but indulgent breakfast!

 Instructions

-• Add eggs, flour, milk, sugar, vanilla, and salt to a blender and blend until smooth (or whisk until smooth).
+• Meanwhile, add eggs, flour, milk, sugar, vanilla, and salt to a blender and blend until smooth (or whisk until smooth).
+Set the batter aside.

-• When the oven is hot, remove the pan (it will be hot!) and add two tablespoons butter, swirling to melt.
+• Once the oven is hot, remove the pan (it will be hot!) and add two tablespoons of butter.
+Melt the butter by swirling it around the pan.

-• Pour batter into pan and immediately place back in the oven.
+• Pour the batter into the hot pan and immediately place it back in the oven.

-• Bake for 15-18 minutes until puffed at the edges and golden.
+• Bake for 15 to 18 minutes until it is puffed at the edges and golden.

 Notes

-• Preheat the skillet to get that beautiful puffy rise on the dutch baby.
+• Preheat the skillet to get a perfect puffy rise on the Dutch baby.

 • Top with fresh fruit, pie filling or jam for a sweet breakfast.
 Top with shredded cheese, ham or poached eggs for a savory breakfast.